nambtit/device-registry/README.md

 ## Validation

-Validations such as min/max-length are not implemented.
+Validations such as fields min/max-length are not implemented.
 However, AuthN / AuthZ, Auth token expiry, and fields mandatory are checked in the APIs.

 ## Installation